SushsaviG/sushma/Component LifeCycle.md

   - Called before ngOnInit() (if the component has bound inputs) and whenever one or more data-bound input properties change.

 - ngOnInit()
-  - Initialize the directive or component after Angular first displays the data-bound properties and sets the directive or component's input properties.
+  - Initialize the directive or component after Angular first displays the data-bound properties and sets  component's input properties.
   - Called once, after the first ngOnChanges(). ngOnInit() is still called even when ngOnChanges() is not (which is the case when there are no template-bound inputs).

 - ngDoCheck()